-And if you are going to one of those strictly data and evidence factories, and LIKE the idea of being “clinical”, and fixing disorders, then you might not be right for “helping people” at all…That is not what this field is about.
+And if you are going to one of those strictly data and evidence factories, and LIKE the idea of being “clinical”, and fixing disorders, or broken people, then you might want to think twice…In my mind, that is not what this field is about.
 I am dead serious.
-This is strong language.
-That is intentional.

 A master’s degree is a huge commitment, and it costs money, and you really need to know what you are buying, and what the total value proposition is.
 If you think you are “buying a master’s degree”, then that is all you are going to get, and that is a very, very low bar you have set for your destiny path in this life.
 I would not recommend it.